 Failure to complete all of the required exams and assignments may result in a grade of F (zero) in the course.
-If you complete all assignments but receive more than two Fs (including an F in participation), the professor reserves the right to give you a final grade of F.
+If you complete all assignments but receive more than two Fs, the instructor reserves the right to give you a final grade of F.